ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-community/introduction-proactive-community.md

 needed to deploy your own web site featuring articles in which you share what you learned when you overcame a tricky technical challenge!

-The remainder of this section overviews a few of the external resources that can help a proactive programmer grow in their technical and professional skills.
-It is worth noting that the lists in the following sections are only starting points for your technical and professional growth.
+The remainder of this section overviews a few of the external communities offering resources that can help a proactive programmer grow in their technical and professional skills.
+Please bear in mind that many of these communities provide **both** technical and professional development resources!
+It is also worth noting that the lists in the following sections are only starting points for your technical and professional growth.
 If you have some ideas for improving these lists of resources you can share them in the [GitHub Issue Tracker](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/issues) or in the [GitHub Discussions Forum](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/discussions)!